Jason Karsky

 Email: [email protected]

 Dr. Jason Karsky is a criminal justice professor at Wayne State College and the chair of the Criminal Justice Department.
-He is a member of the Service-Learning Advisory Committee and the Crisis Management Committee.
 Prior to coming to WSC, Karsky worked with at-risk youth in various capacities in North Dakota and Minnesota.

 Karsky is a past president of the Great Plains Sociological Association and a member of two honor societies, Alpha Kappa Delta and Phi Kappa Phi.
-He received the GPSA Excellence in Service Award at the 25th annual meeting in October 2011 in Spearfish, S.D.
-He received the Governor's Commendation for work with at-risk youth in Minnesota; he is also a recipient of the George Rebensdorf Teaching Excellence Award and the State National Bank Teaching Excellence Award.
-Karsky is also a member of the Wayne City Council and is a past chair of the Wayne Civil Service Commission.
+He received the GPSA Excellence in Service Award at the 25th annual meeting in Spearfish, S.D.
+He received two Governor's Commendations for work with at-risk youth in Minnesota; he is also a recipient of the George Rebensdorf Teaching Excellence Award and the State National Bank Teaching Excellence Award.
+Karsky is also president of the Wayne City Council and is a past chair of the Wayne Civil Service Commission.

-Karsky's teaching interests include juvenile delinquency, correctional institutions, community-based corrections, and emergency management.
-His research interests include social construction of reality, violent crime, and emergency management.
+Karsky's teaching interests include juvenile delinquency, community-based corrections, cybercrime, and emergency management.
+His research interests include social construction of reality and death, violent crime, and emergency management.

 Education